English | Bahasa Indonesia

 2. On a hosted or online wallet

-- Coinbase is an example of an online wallet.
+- Apart from being an exchange, Coinbase is also an example of an online wallet.
 You can buy your Bitcoins from them, and they will keep them for you.

 - With Coinbase, you do not keep your private key.
 Similar with the exchanges, you trust Coinbase to keep your cryptocurrencies for you.

 - This method has the same risk with keeping your currencies on an exchange.

 3. On a software wallet (e.g. on your machine)